Can I access UCI’s licensed online library resources (databases, eBooks, journals, and periodicals) from anywhere, either ON or OFF campus ?

 Yes!
-Actively enrolled UCI students can access UCI’s licensed online resources:
+Current UCI employees and actively enrolled UCI students can access UCI’s licensed online library resources:

 ON campus, you do not need to take any special steps to access our content.
 You can use a UCI computer, or you can use your own device(s) connected to UCI's WiFi.

 OFF campus, you need to set up remote access with the VPN.

 Why does UCI Office of Information Technology (OIT) now require Mutli-Factor Authentication on some resources, and how do I set it up?

 Multi-Factor Authentication (MFA) is also known as two-step or 2-factor authentication.
 OIT requires it for all employees, including student workers, because it adds a second layer of protection to your UCI account in addition to your UCInetID and password.
 MFA is not needed to access all UCI Libraries' resources- only some resources where the vendor requires users to first authenticate with their UCInetID and password.

 Please visit the OIT Multi-Factor Authentication site to enroll and get help with MFA.

 What is the VPN, and why do I need it?

 VPN = Virtual Private Network.
 When you are using a VPN connection, you appear to have a UCI IP address.
 This allows you to connect to resources that you would not be able to access otherwise from off campus.